jibanCat/phys214_obsastro/cosmos_hw/README.md

 I did not get the right scale.
 The first turn-over peak corresponds to ~0.017 h/Mpc ~ 0.01/Mpc ~ 2π / 0.01 Mpc = 628 Mpc, which is the horizon size at matter-radiation equality.
 The following wiggles should be BAO.
-Fit the wiggles by my eyes, I think,

-- The first wiggle ~ 125 Mpc
-- The second wiggle ~ 75 Mpc

-But the right scale for BAO is 150 Mpc.

-And the peak in my plot is very unobvious, which implies I might do something wrong.

-I've spent 6 hours on this single question.
-I should move on.
+I tried to reproduce the plot (Fig 3) at https://cosmologist.info/teaching/EU/ADC_Structure_formation2.pdf, which is P(k)/P(k)_smooth versus k.
+In that plot the author used model with no baryon as P(k)_smooth, but in my plot I smoothed the P(k) using a hacky convolution window.
+See the right panel in the above plot.

+To get the scale of BAO, I argmax the region of first peak in the P(k)/P(k)_smooth plot.
+The BAO scale I got is 84 Mpc h⁻¹.
+In addition, the second peak is around 50 Mpc h⁻¹.

+The correct scale for BAO is ~ 100 Mpc h⁻¹, which means I did not get the right scale for BAO.

 **b) Identify the same feature in the CMB power spectrum.
 What is the scale of this feature in comoving Mpc in the CMB?**

+The l is approximated by,

+    l  ~ π / 𝛿θ;
+    𝛿θ = d_sound_horizon(t_last_scattering) / d_particle_horizon(t_last_scattering);
+    d_particle_horizon(t_last_scattering) = d_particle_horizon(t_0) / (1 + z);

+So,

+    d_sound_horizon(t_last_scattering) * (1 + z) ~ d_particle_horizon(t_0) * π / l;
+    ⇒ d_sound_horizon(t0)                        ~ d_particle_horizon(t_0) * π / l;

-- For first peak, L = scale = 1.4*10^4 Mpc * π/220 = 199 Mpc.
+- For first peak,  L = scale ~ 1.4*10^4 Mpc * π / 220 = 135 Mpc h⁻¹.
-- For second peak, L = scale = 1.4*10^4 Mpc * π/530 = 83 Mpc
+- For second peak, L = scale ~ 1.4*10^4 Mpc * π / 530 = 56 Mpc h⁻¹.

+Since π / l is the angle of the scale at l.
+I just multiply the horizon size with that angle to get the scale.

 (1.4*10^4 is the particle horizon size)

+The above scales are also not quite agree with the scale I got from a).

+One possibility is that I've done something wrong, which is very possible.
+The other is that there're some intrinsic differences between CMB peaks and BAO peaks, according to https://www.cfa.harvard.edu/~deisenst/acousticpeak/acoustic_physics.html and https://www.cfa.harvard.edu/~deisenst/acousticpeak/spherical_acoustic.pdf :

+- Photons would be affected by gravitational redshifting, e.g., Sachs-Wolfe effect and Doppler shifts from bulk motion; however, matter would not be affected by those things.
+- The peak scale we got from CMB is the integration result of 2d slices on 3d spheres.
+The peak scale we got from 2d slices may not be the same as the scale we got from 3d spheres.
+According to the reference above, the CMB photons we got is just 20 Mpc slab of 150 Mpc (100 Mpc h⁻¹) radius shell.

 **c) Identify the same feature in the z = 1, 2, 9 matter power spectra, giving the scale in comoving Mpc at each redshift.**

-Fitted by my eyes, I think

-- for z = 1 : first wiggle ~ 125 Mpc
-- for z = 2 : first wiggle ~ 120 Mpc
-- for z = 9 : first wiggle ~ 110 Mpc
+See above figure, all of them are in the same scale, ~ 84 Mpc h⁻¹.

 **d) Explain why measuring the Baryon Acoustic Oscillation scale is useful for cosmology.**